John Cale live at The Roundhouse, London - 1971-01-17

 "Anthrax was three days in the studio with Terry Riley.
 John McClure was head of Columbia Masterworks at the time, and he wanted to expand the classical music line.
 It was not doing as well as rock and he wanted to get in on the action.
 We had Bobby Colomby from Blood, Sweat and Tears and Bobby Gregg from Dylan and the Hawks on drums.
 Adam Miller, who sang on 'Patrick Lee', was a friend of mine, a songwriter who worked mostly on commercials.

 Anthrax was just an improvised gig with Terry.
-He got disillusioned i think, in the middle of mixing.
+He got disillusioned I think, in the middle of mixing.
 It turned into a real mixing album.
 A lot of hard work went into that album but Terry felt he was being obscured.
 He wasn't being obscured, it was just that we'd put on so many organ tracks.
 To pick out a particular instrument was very difficult, so you couldn't bring him out anymore without bringing out the other instruments and making it imbalanced.
 He felt we were out to gang up on him, which wasn't true.
 As a rule he's very easy to get along with---charming, very quiet, very stable.
 He wants to do another album, so we're trying to set it up."

-Smiling Men With Bad Reputations
+Mike Heron - Smiling Men With Bad Reputations

 Mike Heron's Smiling Men With Bad Reputations